weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 `meta-A`             | `meta-A`         | Alt + shift + `a` (= Alt + `A`)
 `ctrl-cb`            | `ctrl-c,b`       | Ctrl + `c` then `b`
 `meta2-D`            | `left`           | Left arrow
-`meta2-Z`            | `s-tab`          | Shift + `Tab`
+`meta2-Z`            | `shift-tab`      | Shift + `Tab`
 `ctrl-m`             | `return`         | Return
 `ctrl-j`             | `return`         | Return
 `meta-wmeta-meta2-A` | `meta-w,meta-up` | Alt + `w` then Alt + up arrow

-When upgrading WeeChat from an old release (with old keys), WeeChat automatically converts legacy keys, and they are then saved later with the new name.
+When upgrading WeeChat from an old release (with old keys), WeeChat checks if a key `return` is defined in config.
+If not, that means all keys are legacy keys, and they are all converted to new keys, using aliases.

+The key `return` can not be removed and the command must contain `/input return`.

 Multiple legacy names may point to the same new name, for example `ctrl-m` and `ctrl-j` point to new key `return`.
 In this case, only one key `return` is created with the latest key read.

-That means before upgrade there are in weechat.conf:
+That means before upgrade there are such keys in weechat.conf (partial extract):

 ```text
 [keys]